-Preventing Officer-involved Collisions (for Police) is designed to engage frontline officers in a new level of awareness.
+Preventing Officer-involved Collisions is designed to engage frontline officers in a new level of awareness.
 Focusing on risk management techniques, human factors, managing distractions, and improving self-awareness, this course will help officers improve their ability to make good decisions while driving.

 When you have completed this course you will be able to:

 - Explain when an individual is at the greatest risk while driving

 - Explain common misconceptions about officer-involved collisions

 - Explain why many drivers underestimate the risk associated with driving

 - Explain how to improve one’s control of specific factors